legacy-seismic-data/legacy-seismic-data.github.io/organizations/SCSN.md

 <li>The Southern California Seismic Network short‐period records were scanned with highest priority going to the earliest records.
 Records that were deemed too brittle to run through the scan apparatus were skipped. </li>
 </ol>

-More information can be found on the [Seismo Archvies]( http://ds.iris.edu/seismo-archives/projects/) website.
+More information can be found on the [Seismo Archives]( http://ds.iris.edu/seismo-archives/projects/) website.

-Special collections and records from 1926-1938 can be downloaded from IRIS DMC [spud database](http://ds.iris.edu/seismo-archives/projects/caltech_archive/).
+Special collections and records from 1926-1938 can be downloaded from the IRIS DMC [spud database](http://ds.iris.edu/seismo-archives/projects/caltech_archive/).

 **no. available** | **format** | **dpi** | **color**
 | :---: | :---: | :---: | :---: